 - Flexor digitorum superficialis

-- Flexor digitorum profundus of fingers II and III
+- Flexor digitorum profundus of fingers 1 and 3

 - Flexor pollicis longus